krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Jane will manage objects in Cloud Storage for the Cymbal Superstore.
+Q. Jane will manage objects in Cloud Storage for the Cymbal Superstore.
 She needs to have access to the proper permissions for every project across the organization.
 What should you do?
 ```
 ```
 Add Jane to a group that has the roles/storage.objectAdmin role assigned at the organizational level.